baoswarm/BaoBun/dev/workorders/WO-003-wire-protocol-hierarchical-availability-and-compat.md

 ### Component 3: Session Handshake Capability Negotiation
 #### Implementation Directive
 - In `internal/core/session_manager.go` and `internal/core/p2p_handler.go`:
-  - send extended handshake capabilities.
+  ~~- send extended handshake capabilities.~~
-  - record peer capabilities on handshake receipt.
-  - if peer does not support hierarchical availability, mark as legacy mode.
-- Preserve current connect/handshake state transitions.
-- Avoid breaking peers compiled against the old protocol.
+  ~~- record peer capabilities on handshake receipt.~~ ~~- if peer does not support hierarchical availability, mark as legacy mode.~~ ~~- Preserve current connect/handshake state transitions.~~ ~~- Avoid breaking peers compiled against the old protocol.~~

 #### Success State
-- New peers negotiate hierarchical availability successfully.
-- Legacy peers still connect and exchange data via existing T1 flow.
+~~- New peers negotiate hierarchical availability successfully.~~ ~~- Legacy peers still connect and exchange data via existing T1 flow.~~
+- Have messages are requested and responded to in the T1, T2, T3 hierarchical fashion ^  Note1: should we also consider some kind of runtime length encoding, especially in sequential download modes this could be useful
+  ^  Note2: should we also consider HaveNone and HaveFull sort of capabilities so we dont have to send bitfields at all in these special cases?
+  (In theory if a peer is marked as seeder you can always assume they have the full range of data available but that doesnt guarantee we always know this during the handshake, also in that case if we receive a HaveFull, we should also promote the leech top seeder if its not already).

 #### Index Update Requirement
 - After completion, set WO-003 Component 3 status in `dev/workorders/index.md` to `completed` and add completion date + commit hash.